oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of applying the filter for marital status](images/image84_t_analyze_peeling_layer_home.png)

-3. In this new report we will analyze **sales** by **Genre** for married and singles alternately.
+3. In this new report we will analyze **sales** by **Genre** for married and single customers alternately.

     Use chart format.
 Drag **GENRE** on X-Axis and **TOTAL\_SALES** on Y-Axis.
-    Pick singles in the filter box on the right for marital status.
+    Pick **S** for single in the filter box on the right for marital status.
 Notice the total sales for drama genre by hovering your mouse on the bar.
 It is approx 68k.

     ![screenshot of applying the filter for marital status](images/image84_t_analyze_filter.png)